The Wilson Spool in Locally Flat Spacetimes: The Wilson-Spool Proposal

 \subsection{The Partition Function from Holonomies}

-Starting point of the construction is the analyticity of the partition function that allows one to construct the whole function from the knowledge of its poles \cite{Denef:2009kn}.
+Starting point of the construction is the analyticity of the partition function that allows one to construct the one-loop contribution from the knowledge of its poles \cite{Denef:2009kn}.
 From the viewpoint of representation theory this allows us to simply find all conditions on the quantum numbers involved in a solution of the field equations and assemble the function that has precisely these poles.

 Recall that the Casimir equations are supposed to be trivially fulfilled within the representation considered here, as mentioned around equations \eqref{eqs:Casimirs}.
 Furthermore, global regularity of the physical field content is ensured if the representation of the Lie algebra $\sl(2,\reals)\inplus\reals^3$ exponentiates to a representation of (the universal cover of) the respective group, which is the case for the $\sl(2,\reals)$-subalgebra \cite{Kitaev:2017hnr} and trivially so for the abelian part. \minisec{From Single-Valuedness to Poles} Single-valuedness of the solution will be a necessary condition, meaning that the field is not allowed to change its value under transport around the non-contractible cycle,